Are you up for the challenge?

 The Moot is hosted by Sciences Po and is overseen by a board or directors composed of Diego P. Fernández Arroyo, Alexis Mourre, Yas Banifatemi, Loukas Mistelis, Sophie Nappert, Franco Ferrari, Samaa Haridi, Gary Bell, Jean Kalicki, and Eleonora Coelho.
 Its executive directors are Francisco A. Amallo and Ezequiel H. Vetulli.

 It requires the greatest ingenuity; a habit of logical thought; clearness of perception in general; infinite patience and self-control; power to read men’s minds intuitively, to judge of their characters by their faces, to appreciate their motives; ability to act with force and precision; a masterful knowledge of the subject-matter itself; an extreme caution; and, above all, the instinct to discover the weak point in the witness under examination.

-The 2021 case concerns a dispute over the construction of a renewable energy plant.
+The 2022 case explores the intersections between the energy-intensive cryptocurrency mining industry, policies aimed at achieving net-zero emissions, and the fluctuating cryptocurrency markets in the context of an M&A transaction.
 Based on a hearing bundle with written pleadings, witness statements, expert reports, and documentary evidence, students will cross-examine factual witnesses and experts on damages.
 It will only consist of an oral phase and the hearings will be held online in November.
-The case was prepared by the Permanent Court of Arbitration and Compass Lexecon.
-Click below to learn more about the first edition, including the case and the rules of the competition.
+The case was prepared by the ICC International Court of Arbitration, Dechert LLP, and Compass Lexecon.
+Click below to learn more about the second edition, including the case and the rules of the competition.